Xingyu96/Interactive-Lab-Hub/Lab 3/README.md

 Option 2: On your your own GitHub repo, [create pull request](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/2021Fall/readings/Submitting%20Labs.md) to get updates from the class Interactive-Lab-Hub.
 After you have latest updates online, go on your Pi, `cd` to your `Interactive-Lab-Hub` and use `git pull` to get updates from your own GitHub repo.

 ## Part 1.

+### Lab Partner
+For this lab I collaborated with Wenlan Wei to design and act out the voice commanded to-do list application.

 ### Text to Speech

 In this part of lab, we are going to start peeking into the world of audio on your Pi!